learn-co-curriculum/dsc-introduction-to-support-vector-machines/README.md

 <img src="images/new_SVM_3.png" width="400">

-This would be a good line.
+This would be a good line:

 <img src="images/new_SVM_2.png" width="400">

 While this seems intuitive, there are other decision boundaries which also separate the classes.
 Which one is best?
-Rather then solely focus on the final accuracy of the model, Support Vector Machines aim to **maximize the margin** between the decision boundary and the various data points.
+Rather than solely focus on the final accuracy of the model, Support Vector Machines aim to **maximize the margin** between the decision boundary and the various data points.

 <img src="images/new_SVM_4.png" width="400">

 The margin is defined as the distance between the separating line (hyperplane) and the training set cases that are closest to this hyperplane.
-These edges cases define the "support vectors".
+These cases define the "support vectors".
 The suport vectors in this particular case are highlighted in the image below.
 As you can see, the max margin hyperplane is the midpoint between the two lines defined by the support vectors.

 <img src="images/new_SVM_fin.png" width="400">

-## The Max Margin Classifier
+## The Max Margin classifier

 Why would you bother maximizing the margins?
 Don't these other hyperplanes discriminate just as well?
 Remember that you are fitting the hyperplane on your training data.
 Imagine you start looking at your test data, which will slightly differ from your training data.

-Assuming your test set is big enough and randomly drawn from your entire data set, you might end up with a test case as shown on the image below.
+Assuming your test set is big enough and randomly drawn from your entire dataset, you might end up with a test case as shown in the image below.
 This test case diverts a little bit from the training set cases observed earlier.
-While the max margin classifier would classify this test set case correctly, the hyperplane closer to the right would have been classified incorrectly.
-Of course this is just one example, and other test cases will end up in a different spots.
+While the max margin classifier would classify this test set case correctly, the hyperplane closer to the right would have been classified this case incorrectly.
+Of course this is just one example, and other test cases will end up in different spots.
 Nonetheless, the purpose of choosing the max margin classifier is to minimize the generalization error when applying the model to future unseen data points.

 <img src="images/new_SVM_test2.png" width="400">